 Alimony in Tennessee Divorce

-There are several types of alimony and the numerous factors that a divorce court must weigh in order to determine if spousal support is appropriate and if so, the type and amount to be awarded.
-Alimony is quite complicated, and involves many factual based elements, so be sure to consult with an experienced divorce lawyer to explore if alimony may be an issue in your case.
+There are several types of alimony in Tennessee.
+Also numerous factors that a divorce court must weigh. in order to determine if spousal support is appropriate.
+If so, the type and amount to be awarded.
+Alimony is quite complicated, and involves many factual based elements, so be sure to consult with an experienced divorce lawyer to explore if this may be an issue in your case.

-In general, alimony is spousal support which is typically awarded to the economically disadvantaged spouse.
-The court will first determine if support is appropriate under the circumstances by weighing several factors, like duration or length of the marriage, relative earning capacity of each spouse, division of marital property, etc. Then the court will determine the amount and type of alimony.
-The basic goal of alimony is to prevent, if possible, a massive loss of standard of living to one spouse while the other spouse maintains a relatively stable standard of living.
+In general, alimony is spousal support awarded to the economically disadvantaged spouse.
+The court will first determine if support is appropriate under the circumstances.
+The court then weighs several factors, like duration or length of the marriage, relative earning capacity of each spouse, division of marital property, etc. Then the court determines the amount and type of alimony.
+The basic goal of spousal support is to prevent, if possible, a massive loss of standard of living to one spouse while the other spouse maintains a relatively stable standard of living.

 1. Periodic Alimony also called alimony in futuro: